-Although each service should have been assigned a serviceID by a lookup service, a client might not know the serviceID (e.g., it could be the first time the client has looked for this service).
+Although each service should have been assigned a serviceID by a lookup service, a client might not know the serviceID (it could be the first time the client has looked for this service, for example).
 In this case, the serviceID is set to null.
 If the client does know the serviceID, then it can set the value to find the service.
-The attributeSetTemplates is a set of Entry elements used to match attributes, as discussed later in this chapter in the "Matching Services" section.
+The attributeSetTemplates is a set of Entry elements used to match attributes, and it will be discussed in the "Matching Services" section, later in this chapter.